Mossberg Tactical Long Shotgun Kit Review

 Mossberg’s first jump into the world of airsoft is something of a mixed bag.
 The shotgun is great, feels well-made, and has good FPS.
 You also get a ton of BBs with this kit, which is always nice.
 If you buy the kit, you’ll be buying it for the shotgun.

 The pistol isn’t the worst thing in the world, but it could have been better.
-With this being the case, it’s best to look at it like a bonus.
+With this being the case, it’s best to look at it as a bonus.

 The Mossberg tactical long shotgun kit is a great starting kit for a beginner.
 You’ll get a great feel for what the game’s all about without breaking the bank, and you’ll have everything you need to get started.